swiftlang/swift-evolution/proposals/NNNN-add-customdebugdescription-conformance-to-anykeypath.md

 I think (1) is overkill, especially considering the limited potential applications of this API beyond its use by the formatter.
 If it's possible to implement this as an `internal` function in the Swift stdlib then this is a much more attractive option.
 From personal experience trying to parse KeyPath memory from outside the Standard Library, I think (2) would be extremely difficult to implement, and unsustainable to maintain considering that the [memory layout of KeyPaths](https://github.com/apple/swift/blob/main/docs/ABI/KeyPaths.md) is not ABI stable.

+### Make Keypath functions global in DEBUG builds only

+This may be necessary to allow `swift::lookupSymbol` to function correctly on Windows, Linux and other platforms that use COFF or ELF-like formats.

 ## Acknowledgments